MyRoute-app

 Coastal Road East Coast

-The first part we drive along the coast but we don't see much of it because this road takes us through the villages to the Gonia Odigitria Monastery (RP5), also known as Lady of the Angels Monastery of Gonia.
-A beautiful monastery with a rich history and definitely worth a visit.
+The first part of the journey follows the coast, but we don't see much of it because this road leads us through villages to the Gonia Odigitria Monastery, also known as the Lady of the Angels Monastery of Gonia.
+It's a beautiful monastery with a rich history and definitely worth a visit.

-We drive a short way on the Northern Cretan Highway (RP9) along the coast where you have a beautiful view of the sea, at Kissamou we leave the Northern Cretan Highway again to continue the drive on beautiful back roads.
-These roads are narrow with many curves so enjoy.
-Pay attention because sometimes the quality of the road surface is not so good and gravel can lie on the road surface.
+We drive a short distance along the Northern Cretan Highway along the coast, offering beautiful views of the sea.
+At Kissamou, we leave the Northern Cretan Highway again to continue our journey along scenic back roads.
+These roads are narrow and full of bends, so you'll enjoy them.
+Be careful, though, as the road surface can sometimes be poor and gravel may be present.

-Along the route are a number of small vantage points where you can stop briefly to take a photo and enjoy the view, such as at RP11 and RP14.
-At RP14 you can also have a drink and enjoy the view from the terrace at Petroula's Bar.
+Along the route are several small viewpoints where you can stop briefly to take a photo and enjoy the view.
+Be sure to stop for a drink and enjoy the view from the terrace at Petroula's Bar.

-Lunch is planned in the small village of Elos (RP16) where you can choose from several nice restaurants.
-Via a beautiful winding road over the mountains we drive to the coast where we can stop and enjoy the beautiful beach Pachia Ammos Beach (RP19), beautiful large beach, ideal to stop and relax and have a drink.
-Parking on the left.
+Lunch is planned in the small village of Elos, where you can choose from several lovely restaurants.
+We'll drive along a beautiful winding road over the mountains to the coast, where we can stop and enjoy the beautiful Pachia Ammos Beach.
+It's a wonderful, large beach, perfect for a break, relaxation, and a drink.

-After a well deserved break on the beach we drive to RP21, the Castle of Selinos, today only a few ruins of the castle have been preserved, most of which date from Turkish rule.
-The fort was almost square.
-It consisted of two towers on the south side and one on the north side.
-Like all fortresses, there were cantonments, civil servants' residences, a church, and small water tanks.
-These two towers are still visible among the rest of the ruins of Selinos Castle.
-Please note here for TomTom drivers because the route is not the same as the Here route.
+After a well-deserved break on the beach, we walk to Selinos Castle.
+Today, only a few ruins of the castle remain, most of which date back to the Turkish occupation.
+The fortress was almost square.
+It consisted of two towers on the south side and one on the north.
+Like all fortresses, it included billeting areas, government housing, a church, and small water tanks.
+These two towers are still visible among the other ruins of Selinos Castle.

-We drive back to the mountains and the roads wind up again wonderfully with beautiful panoramas after every (hairpin) bend.
-At RP28, enthusiasts can take a hike through the Agia Irini gorge, which is 7.5 km long, so maybe taking a little bit of some nice photos is more than enough for most.
-If you want to hike the entire canyon, there is an option to take a taxi back to your starting point at the end.
-Allow at least 3 hours for this tour.
+We drive back into the mountains, and the roads wind beautifully upwards again, offering stunning panoramas after every (hairpin) bend.
+Those who enjoy hiking can also take a short walk through the Agia Irini Gorge; it's 7.5 km long, so a short section to take some beautiful photos might be more than enough for most.
+If you want to hike the entire gorge, there's an option to take a taxi back to your starting point at the end.
+Plan on at least three hours for this hike.

-This route is worth 4 **** Stars because of the beautiful roads, beautiful nature, unfortunately some roads are of a poorer quality and there are slightly less sights on the way than on the other routes, but it does not alter the fact that this is a route where as a rider you can enjoy the many bends.
+This route deserves 4**** stars because of the beautiful roads and stunning scenery.
+Unfortunately, some roads are of slightly poorer quality and there are fewer sights along the way than on the other routes, but that doesn't change the fact that this is a route where you can enjoy the many bends.

 One of the many roads through orchards